-7.15.2.
-The calcula ition of ECL shortfalls, discounted CL based on a four probability-weighted scenarios to measure the expected cash at an approximation to the EIR.
-A cash shortfall is the difference between the cash flows ity in accordance with the contract and the cash flows that the entity expects to receive.
-IFRS 9.5.5.17 IFRS 9.
-B5.5.28 The mechanics of the ECL calculations are outlined below and the key elements are, as follows: IFRS 7.33(b) ▶ PD The Probability of Default is an estimate of the likelihood of default over a given time horizon.
+The Bank calculates ECL based on a four probability-weighted scenarios to measure the expected cash shortfalls, discounted at an approximation to the EIR.
+A cash shortfall is the difference between the cash flows that are due to an entity in accordance with the contract and the cash flows that the entity expects to receive.

+The mechanics of the ECL calculations are outlined below and the key elements are, as follows:

+- PD The Probability of Default is an estimate of the likelihood of default over a given time horizon.
 A default may only happen at a certain time over the assessed period, if the facility has not been previously derecognised and is still in the portfolio.
-The concept of PD is further explained in Note 48.2.3.2 . ▶ EAD The Exposure at Default is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, whether scheduled by contract or otherwise, expected drawdowns on committed facilities, and accrued interest from missed payments.
-The EAD is further explained in Note 48.2.3.3 . ▶ LGD The Loss Given Default is an estimate of the loss arising in the case where a default occurs at a given time.
-It is based on the difference between the contractual cash flows due and those that the lender would expect to receive, including from the realisation of any collateral or credit enhancements that are integral to the loan and not required to be recognised separately, as set out in Note 7.16 .
+The concept of PD is further explained in Note 48.2.3.2. - ► EAD The Exposure at Default is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, whether scheduled by contract or otherwise, expected drawdowns on committed facilities, and accrued interest from missed payments.
+The EAD is further explained in Note 48.2.3.3. - ▶ LGD The Loss Given Default is an estimate of the loss arising in the case where a default occurs at a given time.
+It is based on the difference between the contractual cash flows due and those that the lender would expect to receive, including from the realisation of any collateral or credit enhancements that are integral to the loan and not required to be recognised separately, as set out in Note 7.16.
 It is usually expressed as a percentage of the EAD.
-The LGD is further explained in Note 48.2.3.4 .
-1) and a more extrem ECL, the Bank considers four scenarios (a base case, an upside, a mild downside (downside e downside (downside 2)).
-Each of these is associated with different PDs, EADs and LGDs, 5.5.
-When relevant, the assessment of multiple scenarios also incorporates how defaulted
+The LGD is further explained in Note 48.2.3.4.

+When estimating the ECL, the Bank considers four scenarios (a base case, an upside, a mild downside (downside 1) and a more extreme downside (downside 2)).
+Each of these is associated with different PDs, EADs and LGDs.
-1) and a more extreme downside (downside 2)).
-Each of these is associated with different PDs, EADs and LGDs, as set out in Note 7.15.5.
 When relevant, the assessment of multiple scenarios also incorporates how defaulted loans are expected to be recovered, including the probability that the loans will cure and the value of collateral or the amount that might be received for selling the asset.